gante1ya/cicd-docker-helm-k8s/README.md

 - Maven
 - JSP
 - MySQL
+-
 ## Database
-Here,we used Mysql DB
+Here, I used Mysql DB
 MSQL DB Installation Steps for Linux ubuntu 14.04:
 - $ sudo apt-get update
 - $ sudo apt-get install mysql-server

 Then look for the file :
 - /src/main/resources/accountsdb
-- accountsdb.sql file is a mysql dump file.we have to import this dump to mysql db server
+- accountsdb.sql file is a mysql dump file.
+We have to import this dump to the mysql db server
-- > mysql -u <user_name> -p accounts < accountsdb.sql
+- > MySQL -u <user_name> -p accounts < accountsdb.sql